 The people who live here make creative use of just about everything.
 Quirky works of art made from car wrecks, random machinery parts, sheets of corrogated iron, rusty bicycles and pieces of wood can be found all around town.
 Somebody even built a castle out of bottles and rocks.

-There’s an underground opal mine museum, where you can get a sense of the pioneering history and the hardships the miners had to endure to extract the precious opal.
-In the dug-out ‘cinema’ in one of the excavated cavities you can watch an interesting documentary about the lifestyle of the local characters, and what draws them to Lightning Ridge – besides the opals.
+Lightning Ridge has its own underground opal mine museum, where you can get a sense of the pioneering history and the hardships the miners had to endure to extract the precious opal.
+In the dug-out ‘cinema’ in one of the excavated cavities you can watch an interesting documentary about the lifestyle of the local characters.
+And what draws them to Lightning Ridge – besides the opals.

 There’s even a huge fossicking heap outside the Lightning Ridge information centre, where you can try your luck at finding a nugget of opal.
 Miners can dump their leftover opal rubble there, for the occasional visitors and locals alike to enjoy a bit of fossicking for fun.
 Of course it has already been sifted through many times.
 But you can still find some nuggets that have been overlooked in the process.
 Someone actually got lucky and found quite an impressive one not long before.